vincentbarr/vincentbarr.github.com/_posts/2013-01-15-aaron-swartz.md

 layout: post
 title: "On Aaron Swartz"
 category: [essais]
-tags:
-excerpt: "Suicide, regardless of an individual's contribution, is a tragedy.""
+excerpt: Suicide, regardless of an individual's contribution, is a tragedy.
 ---
 {% include JB/setup %}